siavashfd/event-microservice-for-ignite/README.md

-# Event Microservice with Apache Ignite

-Event Microservice that uses Apache Ignite as a high-performance in-memory database.
+# Spring Boot Application with high-performance in-memory database

-It comes with its native persistence that allows storing and processing data both **in-memory** and on **disk**.
+The Apache Ignite comes with its native persistence that allows storing and processing data both **in-memory** and on **disk**.

 ## Start the Apache Ignite Cluster